 wget http://www-us.apache.org/dist/tomcat/tomcat-8/v8.5.20/bin/apache-tomcat-8.5.20.tar.gz tar xzvf apache-tomcat-8.5.20.tar.gz mv apache-tomcat-8.5.20/* /opt/tomcat/

-Change the ownership of the extracted directory so that tomcat user can write files in it.
+Change the ownership of the extracted directory so that the tomcat user can write files in it.

 chown -R tomcat:tomcat /opt/tomcat/